hove-io/navitia/documentation/navitia.io/source/integration.rst

 ========================== ==========================================================================
-date_out_of_bounds         When the given date is out of bounds of the production dates of the region no_origin                  Couldn't find an origin for the journeys no_destination             Couldn't find an destination for the journeys no_origin_nor_destination  Couldn't find an origin nor a destination for the journeys unknown_object             As it's said
+date_out_of_bounds         When the given date is out of bounds of the production dates of the region no_origin                  Couldn't find an origin for the journeys no_destination             Couldn't find a destination for the journeys no_origin_nor_destination  Couldn't find an origin nor a destination for the journeys no_solution                Couldn't find a journey for known origin and destination unknown_object             As it's said
 ========================== ==========================================================================